oliveirasWell/arduino-web-home-control/README.md

 ##### Software #####

 * Windows OS
-* Apache server with php (xampp if you don't want trouble, but)
+* Apache server with php (xampp if you don't want trouble, but...)

 ### Acess ###